National Service Scheme(NSS)

 The NSS symbol is based on the “Rath” wheel of the Konark Sun Temple situated in Odisha.

 The navy blue colour indicates the cosmos of which the NSS is a tiny part, ready to contribute its share for the welfare of the mankind.

 The Red colour in the badge indicates that the NSS volunteers are full of blood i.e. lively, active, energetic and full of high spirit.

 The giant wheels of the Sun Temple portray the cycle of creation, preservation and release, and signify the movement in life across time and space.

 Enrollment in NSS

 NSS is a voluntary scheme.
-At college level the NSS volunteers will be enrolled from the first and second year students.
-An NSS volunteer needs to devote a total of 240 hours social service in two years duration.
+At college level the NSS volunteers will be enrolled from the first and second year classes.
+An NSS volunteer needs to devote a total of 240 hours of social service in two years duration.
 Every year, a NSS volunteer has to devote 120 hrs. of community service each year.
-The NSS volunteers on successful completion of the required hours of service are issued a certificate from the Ministry of Youth Affairs and Sports, Government of India.
+The NSS volunteers on successful completion of the required hours of service are issued with a certificate from the Ministry of Youth Affairs and Sports, Government of India.